-PSAI Announces World Portable Sanitation Day
+Celebrate World Portable Sanitation Day (WPSD)!

-2.6 billion people lack access to adequate sanitation
+2.5 billion people lack access to adequate sanitation

 August 15, 2014 marked the inaugural celebration of WPSD, and kicked off an ongoing campaign to raise awareness and promote change by engaging people all over the world in expanding access to sustainable sanitation.
 Over time, it is the goal of WPSD to transform their interest and ingenuity into local solutions that prevent the spread of disease, save water, and improve the quality of life.
 While the date has since bee moved from August 15 to November 19, in accordance with November 19’s World Toilet Day, the overarching goal has remained the same.

 About the logo

 The World Portable Sanitation Day (WPSD) logo symbolizes the vital relationships between people, the environment and portable sanitation through the use of a human face, portable restroom and the colors blue, green and white.
 The face represents humanity, all of whom can benefit from adequate sanitation.
 The portable restroom symbolizes dignity and safety, two primary needs of every person.
-The colors blue, green and white represent a clean, healthy environment that is the result of the proper sanitary conditions and also symbolize a connection to the Portable Sanitation Association International (PSAI), an organization dedicated to preservation and protection of human health.
+The colors blue, green and white represent a clean, healthy environment that is the result of the proper sanitary conditions and also symbolize a connection to the Portable Sanitation Association International (PSAI), an organization dedicated to preservation and protection of human health